Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Waltham Forest and are not the council.
 About us

-The Communities Scrutiny Committee of Waltham Forest Council met on Thursday 16 May 2024 to discuss the Prevent strategy and the Noise Enforcement Policy.
+The Communities Scrutiny Committee met on Thursday 16 May 2024 to discuss the Prevent strategy and the Noise Enforcement Policy.
 The committee resolved to note the reports on both topics.

-The committee received an update on the Prevent strategy, which is part of the Government's counter-terrorism CONTEST strategy.
-The Prevent Coordinator, Tom Llewellyn-Jones, explained that the service aims to reduce the risk of individuals being drawn into terrorism by offering voluntary and confidential support, challenging extremist ideologies, and providing training to professionals and the community.
-Waltham Forest is a priority area for Prevent and has received funding from the Home Office, though this funding is set to be withdrawn in April 2025.
+The committee received an update on the Prevent strategy, which is part of the Government's counter-terrorism strategy aimed at preventing individuals from becoming radicalised and involved in terrorism.
+Waltham Forest is a priority area for Prevent and has received funding from the Home Office, though this funding is set to cease in April 2025.
+The Prevent team in Waltham Forest was recognised as exemplary, with many of the recommendations from the Independent Review of Prevent already in practice or relating to central government.

 Noise Enforcement Policy Update